A couple weeks back I used a glycerin solution to soften/flatten veneer for the first time…lots of firsts in the Second Wind Workshop.

 The edges started to curl up a little on this sheet as well, not nearly as quickly as the Sycamore though.

-As you can see, I loaded up the parameter of the veneer sandwiches with all of my small bar clamps and then ran a caul across the middle, on both sides, to equalize the pressure over the entire surface.
+As you can see, I loaded up the perimeter of the veneer sandwiches with all of my small bar clamps and then ran a caul across the middle, on both sides, to equalize the pressure over the entire surface.

 I removed the Sycamore panel from the clamps after about four hours.
 After another few hours had passed I learned a valuable lesson…even a thin sheet of wood will begin moving as moisture leaves the surface.
 Since I had only veneered one side of the MDF panel it started to bow as the moisture was released.
 The Sycamore contracted as the glue dried and it pulled my panel into an arc…not the look I was going for.